Engine Commands

 Memory import utilities for seeding Tandem memory from existing files or an OpenClaw export.

-tandem-engine memory import [OPTIONS]memory import
+memory import

 Import OpenClaw memory files or a markdown/text directory into Tandem memory.